folutade/KnowThatYouAnointed/content/posts/the-party.md

   Said** know my worth
   And **Deuteronomy say that we all been cursed***

-* On "FEAR." the pivotal track on *DAMN.*, we hear a voicemail in which Kendrick's cousin Carl Duckworth quotes from Deuteronomy chapter 28 and asserts that Kendrick is experiencing a cursed existence because he has not been following God's commandments.
+* On "FEAR.," the pivotal track on *DAMN.*, we hear a voicemail in which Kendrick's cousin Carl Duckworth quotes from Deuteronomy chapter 28 and asserts that Kendrick is experiencing a cursed existence because he has not been following God's commandments.

   * *What's up, family?
   Yeah, it's **your cousin Carl, man, just givin' you a call**, man